SuhasRK/arp-spoofing-with-bettercap/README.md

 ## Execution Steps

-Caplet file from this [Link](https://www.mediafire.com/file/7q7vszdujqeydth/spoof.cap/file) , open it and add victim's IP address and domain name you want to spoof.
+Download caplet file from this [Link](https://www.mediafire.com/file/7q7vszdujqeydth/spoof.cap/file) , open it and add victim's IP address and domain name you want to spoof.
 And store it in root directory.

 ```bash
   bettercap -iface <name-of-wifi-adapter> -caplet /root/spoof.cap